rollerworks/search/README.md

-RollerworksSearch ElasticSearch (Elastica) extension
+RollerworksSearch Elasticsearch (Elastica) extension
 ====================================================

-This package provides the ElasticSearch (Elastica) extension for [RollerworksSearch][1].
+This package provides the Elasticsearch (Elastica) extension for [RollerworksSearch][1].

 **Note:**

-> This extension is only about generating a search Query for ElasticSearch, you need to set-up indexing and storage yourself.
+> This extension is only about generating a search Query for Elasticsearch, you need to set-up indexing and storage yourself.

 RollerworksSearch is a powerful open-source Search system, if you are new to